atifrahman/SWALO/README.md

 ###### Using SWALO with Bowtie

 Reads can also be mapped with Bowtie although number of reads mapped can be quite low for poor quality libraries.
-For this run
+This can be done by running the script `.\runSwalo_bowtie` as discussed above or run
 ```
 bowtie-build <contigFile_Fasta> contigs_bowtie
 bowtie -k 5 -v <numberMismatches> contigs_bowtie <readFile1_Fastq> -S <mapFile1_SAM>